Lynching of Charlotte Harris

-A notice about the lynching in the The Oskaloosa Herald on April 25th, 1878: "The chivalric Virginians hung her for burning a barn, and now find that she was innocent.
+A notice about the lynching in The Oskaloosa Herald on April 25th, 1878: "The chivalric Virginians hung her for burning a barn, and now find that she was innocent.
 But, then, Charlotte Harris was not white, and what is the difference; they had their fun."

 Charlotte Harris was an African-American woman who was lynched by a white mob on March 6, 1878, near Harrisonburg, in Rockingham County, Virginia.
 Harris was hanged after being accused of burning a barn belonging to a wealthy white family.
 Her body was left to hang from a tree for two days in full view of the roadway.
 The lynching of Charlotte Harris is the only recorded lynching of a Black woman in Virginia's history.
 The lynching attracted national attention.
 While local newspapers characterized Harris as a "bad woman", a number of newspapers elsewhere denounced the crime as "disgusting" and an "atrocity" that reflected poorly on the Commonwealth of Virginia.
 She was one of two possible women reportedly lynched in the history of Virginia; the other being Peb Falls, a white woman who was allegedly lynched.